Chainstack Self-Hosted is now available! Launch production-grade blockchain nodes on infrastructure you control. Get started

 1Chainstack3M requests/mo, 25 RPSStarting from 250 RPS and scaling beyond 600 RPS on custom Enterprise plans, with an Unlimited Node add-on for unmetered requests at a flat monthly rateLow latency global routing with 99.99%+ uptimeDocs, dashboard metrics, testnet faucets (Sepolia/Holesky/Hoodi), archive, Access rules

-2Alchemy30M CUs/mo; up to 25 RPSPay-as-you-go or monthly; higher CU throughput on paid plansLow latency routing, uptime available on higher tiersTransact & Notify APIs, analytics, SDK support
+4Alchemy30M CUs/mo; up to 25 RPSPay-as-you-go or monthly; higher CU throughput on paid plansLow latency routing, uptime available on higher tiersTransact & Notify APIs, analytics, SDK support

-4Ankr200M credits/month, ~30 RPSPay-as-you-go ($10 per 100M credits), goes up to up to 15,000 RPS.GEO-distributed network, 99.99% SLA on Enterprise tiersSimple dashboard, multi-chain support, HTTPS & WebSocket, archive available
+5Ankr200M credits/month, ~30 RPSPay-as-you-go ($10 per 100M credits), goes up to 15,000 RPSGEO-distributed network, 99.99% SLA on Enterprise tiersSimple dashboard, multi-chain support, HTTPS & WebSocket, archive available

-5GetBlock50k req/day (~1.5M /mo), 20 RPS$39 for 50M (100 RPS); $399 for 600M (500 RPS); Dedicated from $1000 no capRegional nodes, 99% shared / 99.99% dedicated uptimeBasic dashboard, regional choice, easy setup
+6GetBlock50k req/day (~1.5M/mo), 20 RPS$39 for 50M (100 RPS); $399 for 600M (500 RPS); Dedicated from $1000 no capRegional nodes, 99% shared / 99.99% dedicated uptime130+ chains via JSON-RPC/REST/WebSocket, dedicated nodes, archive access

-6Infura3M credits/day (~depends on method), ~500 credits/sec$50–$225/month for higher limitsMulti-region network, ~99.9% uptimeEthereum-first with MetaMask integration, archive, debug/trace on paid tiers
+7Infura3M credits/day (~depends on method), ~500 credits/sec$50–$225/month for higher limitsMulti-region network, ~99.9% uptimeEthereum-first with MetaMask integration, archive, debug/trace on paid tiers

 Key takeaways from the comparison:

-• QuickNode leads in performance with maximum RPS and globally distributed infrastructure
+• Quicknode leads in performance with maximum RPS and globally distributed infrastructure

 • Alchemy provides the richest developer tooling including Notify and Transact APIs